AaMNAHZaAFAR/Stock-Market-Prediction/README.md

 This repository contains the code and resources for predicting stock market prices using Recurrent Neural Networks (RNN), Long Short-Term Memory (LSTM) networks, and Gated Recurrent Units (GRU).
 The aim of this project is to predict stock prices using advanced machine learning techniques and perform a comparative analysis of their performance.

 **Prerequisites**
-Install requirements.txt file to make sure correct versions of libraries are being used.<br/>
+Install correct versions of libraries:.<br/>
 Python: 3.5.x<br/>
 TensorFlow: 1.10.0<br/>
 Numpy: 1.15.0<br/>